Ronald Ahlert, Executive Director

 Bonnie has been CCSC’s Bookkeeper since 2001.
 Bonnie helps with grant writing and other development activities.
 Her previous employment includes project manager for Xenergy, Inc; accounting assistant for IVAX, Inc; and retail merchandising for Procter & Gamble.
 Bonnie graduated with a BA in marketing from Johnson & Wales University in Rhode Island.

 Karen joined the School in 2010.
-As Development Leader, she oversees grant writing, marketing and public relations.
+As Development Leader, she oversees grant writing.
 Prior to CCSC, Karen managed a communications and marketing firm, served as executive director of the Mount Holly Community Development Foundation, and was tourism director for the 10-county Hudson River Valley National Heritage Area.
 She holds a BA from SUNY Fredonia and an MA from Vermont College.

 Kelsey Holland, Social Media Administrator

-Kelsey manages CCSC’s Social Media platforms and supports the Development Team with graphics and marketing materials.
+Kelsey manages social media, marketing and fundraising campaigns and supports the Development Team with graphics and print materials.
 Prior to CCSC, she worked as a nanny for private clients, as a pre-school teacher, and as an art instructor at Wine & Design, providing workshops and classes.

 Kelsey graduated from UNC Greensboro with a degree in Psychology and a minor in Communications.
 During college, she was active in her sorority as VP of Marketing & Development, whose charitable arm supported women and children that were victims of domestic abuse.
 This experience increased her awareness and sensitivity, and as an alumnus she continues in a mentorship role.